SoftUni-Internal/interactive-content/EN/01-Inheritance/06-Homework.md

 **Zip** your package and upload it.

 ## Note:
-You need a public class Main.
+A public class Main is necessary to run the code.

 [/task-description]
 [tests]